People

 M.Sc.
 Student

-I am currently pursuing my M.S. in Machine Learning Engineering at Drexel University.
-I received my B.Tech. in Computer Science and Engineering with a specialization in Artificial Intelligence and Machine Learning from Presidency University in India.
-At iMaPLe, I am actively involved in drone operations and data acquisition, where I collect and preprocess both imagery and metadata to support machine learning research conducted by Ph.D. students in the lab.
-My current work contributes to building high-quality datasets for training object detection models, and I am exploring opportunities to assist with training YOLO-based architectures.
-My broader research interests include Large Language Models (LLMs), model optimization, and enhancing generalization in real-world applications.
+I am a graduate in Machine Learning Engineering from Drexel University.
+At iMaPLe, I have contributed to drone operations and data acquisition, helping build the LRDD V3 dataset through image collection and metadata preprocessing.
+My current work focuses on improving the performance of YOLO-based object detection architectures and previously worked on exploring range estimation techniques for long-range drone detection.
+My broader research interests include Large Language Models (LLMs), RAG pipeline development, model optimization, and enhancing generalization in real-world applications.
 Outside of research, I enjoy flying drones, watching anime, and playing video games.

 Azmain Yousuf